simonfels/steam-achievements-organizer/README.md

 - [ ] add composer install as github action & remove /vendor from vcs

 ## BACKLOG
-- add option to add descriptions to hidden achievements (if not already present)
 - import tailwind & vue, instead of using external links
 - display graphs for users/activity maybe
 - Fix Timezone-Offset Calculation @ users/activity (currently it is fixed at +02:00h)